JAC-CS-Game-Programming-F25/project-jimguy-s/README.md

 12. Move the ninja character in four directions (up, down, left, right) using WASD or Arrow Keys.
 13. Attack enemies with a sword by pressing Spacebar, dealing damage in the direction faced.
 14. Take damage when hit by enemy attacks, reducing health displayed on the HUD.
-15. See Enemies in the room when entering.
+15. See enemies in the room when entering.
-16. Observe the room's exit door remain locked while enemies are present.
+16. Observe invisible barriers blocking exit passages while enemies are present.
 17. Fight and defeat enemies in the current room.
 18. See health potions drop from defeated enemies with a random chance (30%).
 19. See damage boost items drop from defeated enemies with a random chance (15%).